-As intangible assets become more recognizable insofar as consistently playing integral roles in business, transactions, value creation, and revenue generation, their exposure (vulnerability) to various types-levels of risk elevate.
-So today, it’s not merely prudent, but rapidly being quite correctly characterized as a fiduciary responsibility for business – transaction management teams to:
+As intangible assets become more recognizable…insofar as consistently playing integral and contributory roles in business transactions, value creation, and revenue generation, etc., their exposure (vulnerability) to various types-levels of risk elevate.
+So today, it’s not merely prudent, rather, rapidly becoming quite correctly characterized as a fiduciary responsibility for business – transaction management teams to:

 - cascade throughout any business’s increasingly tentacled consumer – supply chain, or, worse, cause certain intangible asset value ‘to go to zero’!